Ninja Tuna

 Ninja Tuna is the fourth studio album by British record producer Andrew "Mr. Scruff" Carthy, released on 6 October 2008 through Carthy's personal Ninja Tune imprint Ninja Tuna.

-The track "Kalimba" (a pop rock song with synthesizers that also contains influences from jazz, electronic and dance pop) was selected by Microsoft as the sample music for Windows 7 to demonstrate the new Windows Media Player.
+The track "Kalimba" was selected by Microsoft as the sample music for Windows 7 to demonstrate the new Windows Media Player.

 A compilation of outtakes from the album, entitled Bonus Bait, was released the following year.

 In 2009, it was awarded a silver certification (indicating sales of at least 30,000 copies throughout Europe) from the Independent Music Companies Association.